 Mr. Razzak has been recognized annually as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business, which ranks Skadden’s Palo Alto M&A practice as the only Band 1 Corporate/M&A practice in the San Francisco Bay Area.
-He also has been named in IFLR1000 and was a key member of the Skadden deal teams recognized in The Recorder’s 2019 California Leaders in Technology Law contest, as well as in the publication’s 2017 Corporate Department of the Year contest, in which Skadden took top honors in the U.S. M&A and Cross Border M&A categories.
+He has been named repeatedly as one of Lawdragon’s 500 Leading Dealmakers in America and has been recognized in the IFLR1000 and The Best Lawyers in America.
+He also was a key member of the Skadden deal teams recognized in The Recorder’s 2019 California Leaders in Technology Law contest, as well as in the publication’s 2017 Corporate Department of the Year contest, in which Skadden took top honors in the U.S. M&A and Cross Border M&A categories.

 Mr. Razzak is one of the lead attorneys in Skadden’s award-winning pro bono initiative “Know Your Rights and Know the Law: Sex, Bullying and Social Media,” which provides high school students with critical tools and information for navigating their legal rights and responsibilities in the realm of social media.

 He serves as chair of the Palo Alto office’s Diversity Committee and is a member of Skadden’s Global Women’s Initiative Committee.